falsandtru/dw-cache/README.md

     - Separated lists are suitable for lock-free processing.
 - Efficient
   - Low memory usage
+    - Largest capacity per memory size of all the advanced cache algorithms.
     - Constant extra space complexity.
     - Retain only keys of resident entries (No history).
   - Immediate release of evicted keys
     - Primary cache algorithm in the standard library must release memory immediately.
   - Low space overhead
-    - Add only two small fields to entries.
+    - Add only two smallest fields to entries.
 - High resistance
   - Scan, loop, and burst resistance
 - Few tradeoffs
   - Not the highest mathematical hit ratio
+    - Highest hit ratio of each workload are resulted by W-TinyLFU or ARC.
+  - Statistical accuracy dependent
-  - Very smaller cache size than sufficient can degrade hit ratio
+    - Very smaller cache size than sufficient can degrade hit ratio.

 ## Tradeoffs